-Various maintenance options that inevitably involve your IT resources.
+- Various maintenance options inevitably involve your IT resources.

 Large companies can often use cloud software for some projects yet be forced to on-premise products for others.
 Even if you’re not a large company (yet!), the safest option is to pick a test management solution that runs both on cloud and on-premise.
 Surprisingly, Jira + a test management plugin for it is not the answer: they are retiring the on-premise offering.

 From our experience, on-premise is a very much in-demand model.
 This year, we have had one On-Premise client for every two Cloud clients.

 Don’t take it as a dig at the competition: the distribution is a natural reflection of our client portfolio.
 For an evangelistic tool like Jira with a lot of SaaS companies as clients, maintaining the on-premise offering might indeed be unfeasible.

 The client vs web choice is about both preference and performance.
 Some people prefer to have everything they use at work as separate apps.
 After all, it makes sense to split tools where you actually work, talk about work, and show your progress.
 Desktop apps also have better offline functionality, although some web applications handle internet outages well.